sdulicny/heroic-comedy-csv/pages/NAFO.md

   </figcaption>
 </figure>

-The North Atlantic Fella Organization uses satirical humour to raise awareness and funds for Ukraine.
+The North Atlantic Fellas Organization (NAFO) is a grassroots community that fights propaganda at its source, using humour to “shitpost” and “ratio” pro-Russian and anti-Ukraine social media users, particularly Vladimir Putin’s online spokespeople.
+NAFO also raises funds to support the Ukrainian military in the fight against Russia's invasion.
+NAFO membership is $5, which covers the cost of the member’s “Fella”: a photoshopped avatar of a Shiba Inu customized to the user’s specifications (i.e., the member can personalize their Fella with a particular theme, clothing, background, and accessories).
 To find out more about it, you can find the organization's website <a href="https://nafo-ofan.org/en-ca">here.

 <p class="lead">Articles About NAFO</p>
 - Adam. <a href="https://knowyourmeme.com/memes/cultures/nafo-north-atlantic-fella-organization"> NAFO/North Atlantic Fellas Organization *Know Your Meme*, 2022.